 Fondest memory: John Bunyan Denton was born in Tennessee on July 28, 1806, orphaned and then adopted by a family named Wells, which shortly afterwards migrated to Arkansas Territory.
 Denton ran away from home when he was twelve years old and for a time worked as a deckhand on an Arkansas River flatboat.
 In 1824 he married Louisianan Mary Greenlee Stewart, who taught him to read and write.
 He joined the Methodist Episcopal Church, and for ten years served in Arkansas and southern Missouri as an itinerant minister.
 In the fall of 1836 or early in 1837, Denton crossed the Red River into Texas, and began the study of law.
 He served in the military, as a captain in a company commanded by Col. Edward H. Tarrant.
 On May 22, 1841, the unit attacked the Indians of Keechi Village in the battle of Village Creek, about six miles east of the site of Fort Worth.
 Denton was instantly killed by a bullet that hit his chest as he raised his rifle to fire.
 His body was brought back on horseback and buried in an unmarked grave on the east bank of Oliver Creek, near its confluence with a stream now called Denton Creek.
 Twenty years later John S. Chisum disinterred the remains and buried them in a wooden box in the corner of the yard of his home on Clear Creek, near Bolivar.
 In 1901 the Pioneer Association of Denton County, after diligent search and thorough identification, again removed the remains and buried them with appropriate ceremonies in the southeast corner of the Denton County Courthouse lawn.

-Yes, you know it's hot here.
+Favorite thing: Yes, you know it's hot here.
 However, every other year in December-February it SNOWS in Denton!!
 Everyone stops and freaks out!!
 It's a HUGE deal!
 Schools are closed and everyone goes sledding in parking lots of college apartments haha.
 Don't call us crazy.
 We just rarely get fun times with snow!

 Fondest memory: My best memory was the time school was cancelled for two days straight!
 We had to walk to Walgreens to get food cuz we had nothing left and Papa Johns was not delivering hahaha!

+Favorite thing: If a town has a list of historic homes, I like to go and take photos of them.
+In Denton they have such a list.
 My daughter drove me down West Oak so I could take pictures of this collection of historic homes.
 Victorian architectural themes prevail, but the neighborhood presents a fairly eclectic mix of architectural styles.
 Established in 1986, the district has the largest concentration of Historic Landmark Designations in the City.
 I have picked one photo illustrating each of the styles and copied the description of each style from the Historic District website.

 Photo 1 - Classic Revival is like the government buildings - Symmetrical with simple geometric forms.
 They often have colossal pedimented porticos flanked by a series of pilasters